 \subsection{Palindromic polynomials}

-In this section we restrict the numerator polynomial of the Bergman kernel to the line $\{s = t\}$.
-As the function $s \mapsto P_{m,n}(s,s)$ has a root of order $2n-1$ at $s=0$ (this is shown below), we are led to define a new polynomial
+In this section we restrict the numerator polynomial of the Bergman kernel to the variety $\{s = t\}$.
+The function $s \mapsto P_{m,n}(s,s)$ has a root of order $2n-1$ at $s=0$ (this is shown below), which suggests the definition of the following polynomial